On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: Breaking Self-Locking with Directions

-\textbf{Practical discussion.} In practice, our framework naturally maps to LLM agents with \emph{alternating} action-selection (AS) and belief-tracking (BT) rounds during interaction.
-In each AS round, the agent issues a query intended to reduce uncertainty over candidate states $s\in\mathcal S$.
-In the subsequent BT round, the agent is instructed to explicitly update its per-candidate confidence using the latest feedback, where the confidence assigned to the ground-truth candidate $s^\star$ induces $\widehat{\Psi}_t$.
-In practice, the required critiques are easy to obtain.
-For AS, query-level signals $z_t^Q$ can be directly inferred from user feedback.
-For BT, stepwise critique labels $z_t^U$ can be constructed by comparing changes in candidate confidence (particularly that of $s^\star$) upon receiving feedback.
-We defer concrete prompt templates and implementation details to Appendix~\ref{app:impl}.
+{\textbf{Practical discussion.} In practice, our framework naturally maps to LLM agents with \emph{alternating} action-selection (AS) and belief-tracking (BT) rounds during interaction.
+In each AS round, the agent takes an environment-facing action intended to reduce the task uncertainty.
+In the subsequent BT round, the agent is instructed to explicitly update its confidence over the task states using the latest feedback, where the confidence assigned to the ground-truth candidate $s^\star$ induces $\widehat{\Psi}_t$ when training labels provide $s^\star$.
+In practice, simple critiques can assist to escape SeL and improve performance.
+For AS, action-level signals $z_t^{\mathrm{as}}$ can be directly inferred from user or environment feedback.
+For BT, stepwise critique labels $z_t^{\mathrm{bt}}$ can be constructed by comparing changes in candidate confidence (particularly that of $s^\star$) upon receiving feedback.
+We defer concrete prompt templates and implementation details to Appendix~\ref{app:impl}.}